-This hearty soup is just what’s needed when the thermometer starts to dip and chilly air starts to sweep down from the North.
+This hearty soup is just what’s needed when the thermometer starts to dip and chilly air starts to blow in.
 Spicy yet comforting, it provides healthy calories that are vitamin, mineral, and fiber-rich.
-It’s delicious and good for your GI too.
+It’s... delicious and good for your digestive system, too.
 Eat up!

-1. In a heavy bottomed pot, heat the olive oil over medium heat.
+In a heavy-bottomed pot, heat the olive oil over medium heat.
 Add the onion and cook until softened and beginning to brown, about 5 to 8 minutes.
 Add the garlic, cumin, cayenne, and salt and cook for another 4 minutes.

-If you can’t find Kabocha (also known as calabaza) sub in butternut squash instead, but you must peel it and it will take longer to soften.
+If you can’t find kabocha squash (also known as calabaza) sub in butternut squash instead, but you must peel it and it will take longer to soften.
 If your mouth is sore, leave out the cayenne and puree the soup.